-Exceeding the speed limit in Las Vegas is a "moving violation" that carries a $205 fine and at least one (1) demerit point.
-And the fine doubles if the speeding occurred in a work zone or a school zone.
-But it is often possible to get speeding tickets dismissed or at least reduced to a non-moving violation carrying no demerit points.
+Exceeding the speed limit in Las Vegas is a "moving violation" misdemeanor that carries a $205 fine as well as demerit points.
+And the fine doubles if the incident occurred in a work zone, school zone, or pedestrian safety zone.
+But it is often possible to get speeding tickets dismissed or reduced to "non-moving violations" with no DMV or insurance penalties.

 - 1. What are the speeding laws in Las Vegas, NV?

-- 4. Can I get a speeding ticket reduced to a non-moving violation in Las Vegas, NV?
+- 4. Can I get a speeding ticket reduced or dismissed?

 - 15. Do I need an attorney?

 - 16. If a driver causes an accident, can I file a lawsuit?